Anker Soundcore Liberty Air 2 Pro review

 Anker Soundcore Liberty Air 2 Pro: audio quality

 Anker’s efforts to enhance its sound signature haven’t gone unnoticed.
 Every new release in the Liberty lineup has produced dynamic results, so it shouldn’t come as a surprise that the Liberty Air 2 Pro stay on-trend.
-The combination of an 11mm driver and custom-balanced armature help to achieve a rich, punchy sound that lends itself well to most music genres.
+The company's PureNote Driver technology helps to achieve a rich, punchy sound that lends itself well to most music genres.

 As a hip-hop fanatic, there was no better place for me to start than with some DMX.
 Blasting “What’s My Name” at max volume was an adrenaline rush, as the pounding drums weren’t too boomy and maintained a bouncy resonance that stimulated neck-breaking head nods.
 While the low end is emphasized on Anker’s sound signature, the bass was well balanced on this track and blended nicely with X’s furious vocals for an energetic listen.
 Much of those vibes carried over onto Green Day’s “Basket Case,” with the crashing cymbals and snares having an impactful presence.